uviclibraries/zotero/act-1.md

 <img src="images/act-1/1-icon.png" alt="icons" style="float:right;width:240px;">

-In this exercise, you will:

-1. Download & install the Zotero app from Zotero.org
-2. Download & install the Zotero Browser Connector
-3. Download & install the Microsoft Word/LibreOffice Add-in
+In this exercise, you will download & install the Zotero app from Zotero.org, the Zotero Browser Connector, and the Microsoft Word/LibreOffice Add-in.

 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!